mcgml/PrimerDatabase/README.md

 Primer database
 ==========

-A database for storing PCR primers using Neo4j (incudes automated design wizard)
+A database for storing PCR primers using Neo4j (includes automated design wizard)